 Click on the “Download for Linux” button.

 Wait for the setup file to download.
-After the downloading is finished, go to the directory it was downloaded to.
+After downloading, go to the directory, it was downloaded to.
 Right-click on the downloaded file and select Extract Here.

 After Tor Browser setup files are extracted, double-click on Tor Browser Setup.

 Congratulations!
 Tor Browser is installed, and you’re all set.

 Click the “Download for OS X” button.

 After the downloading is complete, open the Downloads folder and double-click on the file downloaded (TorBrowser-7.0.2-osx64_en-US.dmg).

 After the installation is complete, a new window will pop up and request that you drag Tor Browser to the applications folder.

 All done!
 Now Tor Browser is installed on your Mac.

 Then click Go to Google Play and tap Install.

 After the installation is finished, tap Open to launch the Tor Browser application.
 Then tap Connect to start the connection to the Tor network.